In this article

 The High Cost of a Disorganized Home

 The impact isn't just financial.
-According to 2025 insights from WifiTalents, 80% of Americans feel overwhelmed by the clutter in their homes.
-Conversely, 89% of women and 77% of men report a significant boost in mental well-being after a successful organization project.
+Most people feel overwhelmed by the clutter in their homes, and almost everyone reports a real lift in mood after a successful organization project.
 By organizing your cleaning supplies, you aren't just tidying a closet; you are reclaiming your time and mental clarity.

 Step 1: The "Purge First" Rule

 The most common mistake homeowners make is rushing to the store to buy beautiful acrylic bins before they know what they are storing.
-Professional organizers emphasize the "Purge First" rule.
+Follow the "Purge First" rule instead.

 How to Conduct a Cleaning Supply Audit